jan-dolejsi/vscode-pddl/README.md

 ![Test Explorer](https://raw.githubusercontent.com/wiki/jan-dolejsi/vscode-pddl/img/PDDL_Test_Explorer.gif)

+If no tests are present in the workspace, a button shows up suggesting test creation for currently open domain and problem(s).

+It is also possible to add test case based on recent call to the planning engine from the hamburger menu on the plan preview pane.

 To add a test case, create a file named `*.ptest.json` anywhere in the workspace.
 This is a simple example:

 ```JSON